nadjim-madi/Homesmart-website/README.md

 ## 👨🏼‍💻 Getting Started

-To get started with the HOME Smart website, simply clone this repository to your local machine and open the index.html file in your web browser.
+To get started with the Homesmart website, simply clone this repository to your local machine and open the index.html file in your web browser.

 ``git clone https://github.com/nadjim-madi/Smart-Home-website.git``